tergll/sustentar/README.md

 # Sustenar recycling
+## Project Definition
+This project aims to analyze recycling behavior across different residential areas using computer vision.
+By detecting and categorizing objects in waste images, it identifies patterns in how communities sort their recyclables.
+The goal is to uncover discrepancies or inefficiencies between areas and use this data to inform targeted policy changes or educational interventions.
+Ultimately, it enables a data-driven approach to improving recycling compliance and environmental impact.

 This repo is mainly for collecting the collab notebooks for the project in one place

 ## Code notebooks